Ecuadorian food: Tigrillo and majado

 Tigrillo and majado are mainly served or available during breakfast or brunch, but you can also eat them at lunch.

-While doing research for this blog post, we learned that tigrillo is a dish that is original from Zaruma in the province of El Oro in the Coastal region of Ecuador.
+While doing research for this blog post, we learned that tigrillo is a dish that is originally from Zaruma in the province of El Oro in the Coastal region of Ecuador.
 We also found out that there are similar dishes to majado in Latin America, including mangu in the Dominican Republic, mofongo in Puerto Rico, and fufu de platano in Cuba.

 Have you eaten tigrillo or majado before?
 Did you like it?

 If you found this post inspiring and helpful, We would appreciate it if you would pin, share or tweet this page on any social media platforms you use!

 Every little bit will help us fund our travels to continue bringing great content to our site.

 Want to Learn to make some tasty Latin American dishes?
 This book: Gran Cocina Latina: The Food of Latin America, comprises 500 well-written recipes from all Spanish-speaking countries in Latin America, providing great information and recipes of the exciting food you can prepare at home.
 At the same time, you plan your visit to South America.